petosa/SMARTSign-AR/README.md

 # How it Works
 The app itself was built with the cross-platform ionic framework.
 OCR (text extraction from images) is done using Google's new Vision API: https://cloud.google.com/vision/
+Note: If you clone this, make sure you install the Cordova whitelist and camera plugins.